 The short answer is “yes” but there are a few boxes it needs to check first.
 In order for your business to really be a worthwhile for a purchaser, it needs all 3 of the following:

-You can still sell your business if it doesn’t check all of these boxes, but it is really too small for a website broker like us to help you.
-You may look into selling it on a forum or message board in addition to listing it on a platform like flippa.
+Even if you don’t meet these criteria, you can still sell your Amazon business, but it is really too small for a sellers representative like us to be able to help you.
+You can look into selling through a Facebook group or marketplace like Flippa.

-If you are interested in finding out how much your Amazon business is worth, feel free to fill in the valuation request form below.
+If you are interested in finding out how much your Amazon business would be worth to an investor, start by completing our valuation form below.